d-triana/Dany-Triana/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Daniel Triana is a Ph.D student at the Psychology Faculty of the Autonomous National University of Mexico (UNAM).
+He holds degrees in Economics and Political Science and his research focus is Behavioral Sciences, through the study of social network phenomena such as social media polarization, misinformation, echo-chambers, and political psychology, among other topics of interest. <p>
+Regarding professional experience, he comes from an Economics/Public Policy background and most of his professional career has been developed in the Mexican public sector.
+Currently, he holds a position at Mexico’s Central Bank, developing data-driven decisions for credit-risk assessments, a job performed in alignment with his academic activities.
+Additionally, he has been a statistics lecturer at the Iberoamerican University (IBERO) since 2019.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.